 As soon as we get back from winter break, it is time to celebrate the life and accomplishments of Martin Luther King, Jr. and other heroes of the civil rights movement.
 Any time of year is a good time to learn about Black History, but these activities are especially meaningful this time of year.

 Below are some of my favorite elementary music lessons of all time!
 These K-5 lessons include short biographies of civil rights leaders.
-With Orff arrangements of African American spirituals, these lessons can truly be used all year long.
+With differentiated Orff arrangements of authentic African American spirituals, these lessons can truly be used all year long.

 Click to listen to each of the arrangements in the video previews.